 Lance Armstrong told the world that he has used performance-enhancing drugs (PED), and people started calling him a cheater.
 Nice, except that the crowd is not aware of the whole picture.

-Everybody involved in professional sports knows that all competitors are actually using steroids because otherwise there is no way to stay competitive.
+Everybody involved in professional sports knows that all competitors are taking PED because otherwise, it is impossible to be competitive.

-We all know very well how big is the difference between bodybuilders on steroids and bodybuilders who don’t use anabolic steroids.
-No matter how much of a natural talent you are, you can’t compete with the big boys, if you are natural.
+We all know very well that there is a huge difference between bodybuilders on steroids and naturals.
+Regardless of talent, hard work and genetics, you can’t compete with the big boys if you are natural.

-The same, to some point, holds true for many other sports where different kinds of PED can give you a large edge.
+To a certain degree, the same holds true for many other sports where different kinds of PED help the end results.

-So, if everybody is using steroids isn’t it logical to assume that Lance Armstrong deserves to keep his stupid medals?
-As they say: is it cheating if everybody is doing it?
-The way we see it, you either let it go or punish all competitors.
-However, similar idea doesn’t seem to be politically correct and would make all of the drug committees look incompetent and really bad at their job in general.
-Well, we all know very well that this is the case anyway.
+Therefore, if everybody is using steroids, isn’t it logical to assume that Lance Armstrong deserves to keep his medals?
+As they say, is it cheating if everybody is doing it?
+The way I see it, you either let it go or punish all competitors.
+However, this idea isn’t politically correct because it would make all drug committees look incompetent.

-For most people this may seem like a big surprise but if you can connect two and two together, this is kindergarden stuff.
-Do you really think that professional sports are not built upon corruption and lies like the rest of the human world?
-Sorry to break your reality once again.
-Remember – whenever there’s a lot of money involved, there’s always hidden truths.
+То many people, this may seem like a big surprise, but if you connect two and two together, this is kindergarten stuff.
+Do you really think that professional sports aren’t full of corruption and lies like the rest of the human world?

-The small countries are usually those who suffer the most because they don’t have strong political influence outside of sports in order to protect their representatives in big events.
-As always: some are more equal than others.
+The small countries are usually those who suffer the most because they don’t have a strong political influence to protect their representatives in big events.
+As always, some are more equal than others.

 At the end of the day, I don’t think that Lance Armstrong should lose his medals.
 If that happens, the medals of the other athletes who competed next to him should be taken too.